Search Results for

 Note

 In the case a template had multiple keywords to be placed on, in the graph there would be a number of copies of said template for each different keyword.
+So if for example the template had been defined to be placed in both the VERTEX_FUNCTION and FRAGMENT_FUNCTION keywords we would have seen 2 different notes indicating the same template.

 This is because the template graph is solving the template tree like it the shader generator would, so multiple uses of a template in different keywords will be instanced multiple times (multiple instances on the same keyword in different places of the same parent template are not duplicated).